 BRENTWOOD MUNICIPAL DIVISION COURT

 Effective June 1, Brentwood City Hall and the Violations Bureau office is open to the public by appointment only.
 Please call 314.962.4800 to make an appointment.
 See "Restrictions to Visiting City Facilities" above for guidelines for visitors to City Hall.

-The court dockets of March 23, April 13, April 27, May 11, June 8, June 22 and July 13 have been postponed.
+The court dockets of March 23, April 13, April 27, May 11, June 8, June 22, July 13 and August 10 have been postponed.
 A new court date summons will be mailed in the future to the address we have on file.
-Should you have any questions or concerns, please call the court office at 314.963.8623, during regular office hours of 8:30 am to 5 pm, Monday through Friday; or contact staff by email at: email@example.com
+Should you have any questions or concerns, please call the court office at 314.963.8623, during regular office hours of 8:30 am to 5 pm, Monday through Friday; or contact staff by email at: firstname.lastname@example.org

 For warrant and bond information after hours, please call the Brentwood Police Department, 314.645.3000.
 If you are an attorney, all court filings are being accepted by e-filing, mail, or fax.
 If you are an attorney and requesting a warrant recall for your client, please file accordingly but also email the court administrator at email@example.com for prompt attention to your request.
 Please visit our web pages for the latest court updates.

 If your address is not up to date with the Court, please call or email the court as soon as possible.

 Payment of fines and costs are still being accepted online or by mail.
 To pay by phone, please leave a message and staff will return your call as soon as possible.

 BRENTWOOD PUBLIC LIBRARY

 Beginning July 6, the Library will offer limited access to the building primarily for public internet access.